 Day 15: Kambachen to Ghunsa.3,595 m.

 From Kambachen, we will return back to Ghunsa following the same trail.
-We can get the dazzling view of beautiful forest along with some marvelous view of White Mountains all around us.
+We can get the dazzling view of beautiful forest along with some marvelous view of the White Mountains all around us.
 The night will be exhilarating at Ghunsa.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)

 Day 16: Ghunsa to Sele Le.4,290 m.

 From Ghunsa, we will trek towards the Sele le.
 We will trek through the dense forest of moss and rhododendron throughout the way.
-We will be served with the delicious breakfast at one of the favorable place during the trek.
+We will be served with the delicious breakfast at one of the favorable places during the trek.
 The night will be at Sele Le at 4,290m.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)

 Day 17: Sele Le to Cheram.3,868 m.

 From Sele le, we walk through the uphill path enjoying the mesmerizing view of Jannu Himal and Makalu Himal.
-The path then goes through the strenuous area after passing several passes like Sinion La, Mirgin La and Sinelapche Bhanjyang.
-We then make descend to cheram and will surely spend the night there at 3870m.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)
+The path then goes through the strenuous area after passing several passes like Sinion La, Mirgin La, and Sinelapche Bhanjyang.
+We then make descend to Cheram and will surely spend the night there at 3870m.(Breakfast+Lunch+Dinner+Tent camping+Guide+Porter)

 Day 18: Cheram to Ramche and back to Cheram.3,868 m.